-Frequently: Speaking is required to effectively communicate with students, co-workers, supervisors, and school site personnel on a regular basis; and anyone with whom contact is made during work.
-Speaking is performed at a normal volume to be understood using communication devices is required.
+Frequently to Constantly: Speaking is required to effectively communicate with students, co-workers, supervisors, parents, public, school site personnel and anyone with whom contact is made during work.
+Speaking is performed at a normal volume to be understood with or without communication devices such as a telephone is required.